enketo/blog/_posts/2017-07-12-customization.md

 ### XPath evaluator

-Due to a requirement by [Medic Mobile](https://medicmobile.org/) for their application, and thanks to their contribution, Enketo Core provides an easy way to swap [its XPath evaluator](https://github.com/enketo/enketo-xpathjs) with [another one](https://github.com/medic/openrosa-xpath-evaluator) of your choosing.
+Due to a requirement by [Medic](https://medic.org/) for their application, and thanks to their contribution, Enketo Core provides an easy way to swap [its XPath evaluator](https://github.com/enketo/enketo-xpathjs) with [another one](https://github.com/medic/openrosa-xpath-evaluator) of your choosing.

 ### Everything else